wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Syntax/WebAssembly/WebAssembly-OpenSource-List.md

 - [WebAssemblyStudio #Project#](https://github.com/wasdk/WebAssemblyStudio): Learn, Teach, Work and Play in the Web Assembly Studio.

-- [WebAssembly Micro Runtime #Project#](https://github.com/intel/wasm-micro-runtime): WebAssembly Micro Runtime (WAMR) is standalone WebAssembly (WASM) runtime with a small footprint.
-It includes a few components.

 - [v86 #Project#](https://github.com/copy/v86): v86 emulates an x86-compatible CPU and hardware.
 Machine code is translated to WebAssembly modules at runtime in order to achieve decent performance.

 - [Zaplib #Project#](https://github.com/Zaplib): ⚡ Zaplib is an open-source library for speeding up web applications using Rust and WebAssembly.

+## Server

+- [WebAssembly Micro Runtime #Project#](https://github.com/intel/wasm-micro-runtime): WebAssembly Micro Runtime (WAMR) is standalone WebAssembly (WASM) runtime with a small footprint.
+It includes a few components.

+- [2022-microservice-rust-mysql #Project#](https://github.com/second-state/microservice-rust-mysql): A template project for building a database-driven microservice in Rust and run it in the WasmEdge sandbox.

 # Interpreter